oussamaMesseguem/nectar-deployment/README.md

 Use docker-compose to deploy Nectar stack, composed of:
 * Nectar frontend
 * Nectar middleware: allows communication between front and rest services
-* Spacy api: do some of treatments needed y Nactar, such as: tokenisation and NER tagging..
+* Spacy api: do some of treatments needed by Nectar, such as: tokenisation and NER tagging..

 ## Further